dimitri/pgloader/docs/pgloader.rst

     just stop as soon as PostgreSQL refuses anything sent to it.
 Useful to debug data processing, transformation function and specific type casting.

-    .. note:: **v4:** fully implemented.
-When a table copy fails and ``--on-error-stop`` is set, the error is re-raised out of the worker thread, which causes the worker pool to propagate the exception and abort any remaining tables that have not yet started.

 --self-upgrade <directory>